Socialist self-management: History

 As President of Yugoslavia, Josip Broz Tito prided himself on Yugoslavia's independence from the Soviet Union, with Yugoslavia never accepting full membership in Comecon and Tito's open rejection of many aspects of Stalinism as the most obvious manifestations of this independence.
 The Soviets and their satellite states often accused Yugoslavia of Trotskyism and social democracy, charges loosely based on Tito's form of workers' self-management and the theory of associated labor (profit sharing policies and worker-owned industries initiated by him, Milovan Đilas and Edvard Kardelj in 1950).
-It was in these things that the Soviet leadership accused of harboring the seeds of council communism or even corporatism.
+It was in these things that the Soviet leadership accused Tito's Yugoslavia of harboring the seeds of council communism or even corporatism.

 In 1948, the Communist Party of Yugoslavia held its Fifth Congress.
 The meeting was held shortly after Stalin accused Tito of being a nationalist and moving to the right, branding the latter's heresy Titoism.
 This resulted in a break with the Soviet Union known as the Informbiro period.
-Initially the Yugoslav communists, despite the break with Stalin, remained as hardline as before but soon began to pursue a policy of independent socialism that experimented with the self-management of workers in state-run enterprises, with decentralization and other departures from the Soviet model of a Communist state.
+Initially the Yugoslav communists, despite the break with Stalin, remained as hardline as before but soon began to pursue a policy of independent socialism that experimented with the self-management of workers in state-run enterprises, with decentralization and other departures from the Soviet model of a communist state.

 Under the influence of reformers such as Boris Kidrič and Milovan Đilas, Yugoslavia experimented with ideas of workers' self-management where workers influenced the policies of the factories in which they worked and shared a portion of any surplus revenue.
 This resulted in a change in the party's role in society from holding a monopoly of power to being an ideological leader.
 As a result, the party name and the names of the regional branches respectively were changed to the League of Communists of Yugoslavia (Savez komunista Jugoslavije, SKJ) in 1952 during its Sixth Congress.

 Criticism

-The top-down nature of the workers' councils was criticised for leading to corruption, cynicism and inefficiencies.

 By 1989, Ante Marković's reform government abolished self-management.
 At this time, the country had crippling foreign debt, structural adjustment measures enforced by the International Monetary Fund, and economic collapse amplified the centrifugal pulls of foreign markets.

+Contrary to the intended mission of self-management, that being transitioning the control of management into the hands of the workers, authority within enterprises often concentrated in the hands of white-collar workers and the managerial class regardless.
+Although formally controlled through workers' councils, business and managerial decisions often were delegated to those who already had the experience.